kspicer80/kspicer80.github.io/content/posts/2022-07-06-topic-modeling-the-ussc.md

 ![topic_14_trend_over_time_plot](/images/imgforblogposts/post_16/roe_topic_modeling_plot_1.png)

-(What could easily get the counts of the word "abortion" instead if we so wanted.)
+(We could easily get the counts of the word "abortion" instead if we so wanted.)

 ``` python
 plt.figure(figsize=(15, 8))